 Development Consent (SSD-6764) Condition HHMP Section Management Plan Requirements 3.
-The Applicant must ensure that the management plans required under this consent are prepared in accordance with any relevant guidelines, and include: (a) detailed baseline data; Section 3 (b) a description of: the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 2 any relevant limits or performance measures/criteria; Sections 4 and 5 the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Section 5 (c) a description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria; Section 4 (d) a program to monitor and report on the: Sections 4 and 7 impacts and environmental performance of the development; effectiveness of any management measures (see c above); (e) a contingency plan to manage any unpredicted impacts and their consequences; Section 4 (f) a program to investigate and implement ways to improve the environmental performance of the development over time; Section 8
+The Applicant must ensure that the management plans required under this consent are preparin accordance with any relevant guidelines, and include: ared (a) detailed baseline data; Section 3 (b) a description of: the relevant statutory requirements (including any relevant approval, licence or le conditions); ease Section 2 any relevant limits or performance measures/criteria; Sections 4 and 5 the specific performance indicators that are proposed to be used to judge performance of, or guide the implementation of, the development or any managen measures; (c) a description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria; vant Section 4 (d) a program to monitor and report on the: Sections 4 and 7 impacts and environmental performance of the development; effectiveness of any management measures (see c above); (e) a contingency plan to manage any unpredicted impacts and their consequences; Section 4 (f) a program to investigate and implement ways to improve the environmental performanc the development over time; ce of Section 8 (g) a protocol for managing and reporting any: Section 7 incidents complaints non-compliances with statutory requirements; and exceedances of the criteria and/or performance criteria; and (h) a protocol for periodic review of the plan.
+Section 8